 As a part of this training, we require our staff members to have a thorough working knowledge of the Bible.
 Therefore, your child will attend graduate level courses offered through the Institute of Biblical Studies.
 These courses, taught by highly respected professors from leading seminaries, are similar in content to a first-year seminary education.
 Credits may be applied toward a master’s degree.

 When your child reports to their first assignment, they will receive ongoing training in the context of a Cru ministry.
 For campus ministry staff, this program lasts two years.
 This training period strengthens staff members and lays a solid foundation for their future personal ministry and leadership roles.

 Through special training opportunities and the day-to-day work environment, staff members receive practical instruction in managing time, finances and developing people.
 Most staff members will have the opportunity to be trained in public speaking, leadership skills, counseling, and teaching.

 We desire for people to have a positive ministry experience.
 Therefore, applicants are evaluated by professional guidelines in five areas of maturity:

 Staff are selected through a process that includes a written application, references, and interviews.

 The final evaluation of each applicant is made from the information collected in the interview process, references, and questionnaires.
 We then notify each applicant of our decision.

 An effort is made to give each person responsibility and teammates who can best help them use their strengths and develop them to their fullest potential emotionally, intellectually, and spiritually.

-Approximately 85 percent of our new staff members are assigned to the ministry within Cru, that they request.
+About 85% of our new staff members are assigned to the ministry within Cru that they request.

 Cru is a non-profit organization supported by donations from individuals, businesses, churches, and foundations.